 Democracy Project Internship Description

-In November 2010, the Bipartisan Policy Center (BPC) launched the Democracy Project—a bipartisan initiative that analyzes and advocates for improvements to our democratic institutions.
-Co-chaired by former Secretaries Dan Glickman and Dirk Kempthorne and AOL co-founder Steve Case, the Democracy Project has assembled an advisory committee consisting of some of the nation’s top government, business, civic, military and academic leaders.
-Despite their ideological differences, all share a concern about the tenor of our political discourse and a growing need to confront our many challenges together—from the national debt to national security.
+In November 2010, the Bipartisan Policy Center launched the Democracy Project—a bipartisan initiative that analyzes and advocates for improvements to the country’s democratic system and institutions.
+The Democracy Project draws on the expertise of some of the nation’s top government, business, civic, military and academic leaders from across the political spectrum to achieve bipartisan solutions that improve the functionality of our political system.

-This internship will involve research into numerous areas: congressional redistricting, improving civility within our political system, and reforms that can be implemented to improve accountability and constructive policy change within Congress and the executive branch, among other topic areas.
-You will be tasked with taking notes and writing occasional blog posts about our events and policy issues for the organization’s website.
-You will also have the opportunity to assist in planning and coordinating events related to the Democracy Project.
+This internship will involve research into numerous areas: state and federal election laws, congressional and executive branch oversight, political parties, election administration, redistricting, improving civility within our political system, and reforms that can be implemented to improve accountability and constructive policy change within Congress and the executive branch, among other topic areas.
+Interns will be tasked with taking notes and writing occasional blog posts about our events and policy issues for the organization’s website.
+Interns may also perform occasional data entry and assist in planning and coordinating events related to the Democracy Project.

 - Must be an enrolled in an undergraduate or graduate school